-2.2 Clément-Cataldo-Salgado solution
+2.2.
+Clément-Cataldo-Salgado solution

-Cataldo and Salgado obtained the most general charged version of the rotating BTZ solution assuming a self-dual or anti-self-dual condition imposed on the orthonormal basis components of the electric and magnetic fields [10].
-It can be written in the form of the line element (2.4) in the coordinates (t, r, θ) with the metric functions given by Eqs.
-(40)-(42) in [10], namely
+Cataldo and Salgado obtained the most general stationary and axisymmetric solution known by assuming a self-dual or anti-self-dual condition imposed on the orthonormal basis components of the electric and magnetic fields [10].
+It can be written in the form of the line element (4) in the coordinates (t, r, θ) with the metric functions given by Eqs.
+(40)-(42) in Ref.
+[10], namely